sotrh/learn-wgpu/docs/intermediate/tutorial10-lighting/README.md

 };
 ```

-I chose to create a seperate layout for the `light_render_pipeline`, as it doesn't need all the resources that the regular `render_pipeline` needs (main just the textures).
+I chose to create a separate layout for the `light_render_pipeline`, as it doesn't need all the resources that the regular `render_pipeline` needs (main just the textures).

 With that in place we need to write the actual shaders.